 Bay window cost depends on the manufacturer and the options it offers.
 Many brands have bay windows that are of different sizes, made from differing materials, and have distinct qualities.
-Some have bay windows in multiple lines with specific materials and styles, such as Anderson, Pella, and Simonton.
+Some have bay windows in multiple lines with specific materials and styles, such as Andersen, Pella, and Simonton.
 Other manufacturers, such as Alside, have a more limited selection, and a few brands are available only in certain locations in the country, such as Harvey, which is only available in the New England area.
 Each brand has its own pricing depending on style, material, size, and installation.

 Type of Material